-Milliband: Travel ban is ISIS 'propaganda gift'
+Miliband: Travel ban is ISIS 'propaganda gift'

 "It's very tough to get here as a refugee.
 And that's why the security record of refugees in this country, one reason, is so strong and so safe.
 They become productive and patriotic -- not just residents, but citizens," he explained.

-The only people who would benefit from Trump's executive order, Milliband stressed, were the very people that the US is trying to defeat.
+The only people who would benefit from Trump's executive order, Miliband stressed, were the very people that the US is trying to defeat.

 "The only people celebrating today are extremists around the world who want to tell Muslims around the world that America is shutting their doors to them.
 The only people celebrating this propaganda gift are ISIS and al Qaeda," he said.